-> Organise your adverts into logical groups to make managing the campaigns easier
+> Organise your adverts into logical groups to make managing the campaigns easier.

-- Facilitate ongoing testing of your adverts to enable continual improvement within your adgroups and keyword blocks
+> Facilitate ongoing testing of your adverts to enable continual improvement within your Ad Groups and keyword blocks.

-Ad Text: This is the text that will appear to the user when the advert is triggered.
-Each Adgroup can have as many adverts as you like within it but only one will show at a time and so we recommend between 2 and 4 adverts per Adgroup.
-As the adverts display you will see the percentage served, so you can see which adverts Google deem to be better (judged predominantly by click through rate – the number of times the advert is clicked per advert impression) – this means you can do split testing and focus on improving the adverts that are performing least well.
+The ad text is what the users sees, when the advert is triggered for them.
+Each ad group can have as many adverts as you like within it, but only one will show at a time and so we would recommend between 2 and 4 adverts per ad group.
+As the adverts display you will see the percentage serve d, allowing you to see which adverts Google deem to be better.
+This is judged predominantly by click-through-rate (the number of times the advert is clicked per advert impression), meaning that you can do split testing and focus on improving the adverts that are performing least well.

-Keywords: We recommend few keywords per Adgroup, this is because each keyword is given a quality score, the better the quality score the more likely the advert will show and the cheaper it is per click.
-Having lots of keywords in the Adgroup generally means the advert is not specific enough for most of the keywords you have chosen and in the long run this will cost you more.
-If you need more keywords then you should create more Adgroups to contain them in, this is why planning is key.
+We recommend a few keywords per ad group, this is because each keyword is given a quality score and the better the quality score, the more likely the advert is to show and the cheaper cost per click.
+Having lots of keywords in the ad group generally means that the advert is not specific enough for most of the keywords you have chosen and in the long run this will end up costing you more.
+If you need more keywords then you should create additional ad groups to contain them in - this is why planning is key.

 Do your keyword research (using the Google Keyword Planner) and familiarise yourself with the different keyword modifiers (exact match, phrase match, broad match and broad match modifier) to get the most out of the keywords you choose.
 Think about adding negative keywords for obvious terms that you don’t want to show for (eg ‘cheap’ if you sell premium products), which will make sure you're reaching the right people!